 Complaints should be made within a year of the conduct being complained about occurring

-Before completing this for you must read the IHBC’s Disciplinary Regulations, which are the means for the hearing and ruling by the Institute on allegations of improper conduct.
+Before completing this form you must read the IHBC’s Disciplinary Regulations, which are the means for the hearing and ruling by the Institute on allegations of improper conduct.

 Please do not use this complaint form to report complaints which fall within the jurisdiction of a criminal court, civil court, industrial tribunal, Local Government Ombudsman or other duly appointed tribunal.
 The institute will not commence its proceedings until the end of any civil, criminal or other judicial proceedings related to an allegation of improper conduct.